james-york/james-york.github.io/_posts/2018-02-01-playground-items.md

   toc: true
 sharing: false
 ---
-# What is the LLP playground?

-The LLP Playground is full of amazing teaching and research items which can be shared, discussed, reviewed and **published.**
+The LLP Playground is full of amazing teaching and research items which can be shared, discussed, and *peer-reviewed.*

-<a class="button button--action button--rounded button--lg" href="/2020/04/04/about-the-playground.html"><i class="far fa-play-circle"></i> Learn more here </a>
+<a class="button button--success button--rounded button--lg" href="/2020/04/04/about-the-playground.html"><i class="far fa-play-circle"></i> Learn more here </a>

 # 🏞 Playground items by date